shiuandai/Cookie-Consent/README.md

 * Ensure all points are taken into consideration from & Other Stories Website Template. → [& Other Stories](https://www.stories.com/en/index.html)
 * Learn how to position the cookie window.
 * Control the cookie window delay using the setTimeout method to pop up the window.
-* Learn hoe to take control of element.style in CSS.
+* Learn how to take control of element.style in CSS.
 * Clear the form input field when clicking the "Submit" button.

 ---